Georgia

 Overview

 Georgia holds regular elections and hosts lively media and civil society sectors.
-However, oligarchic influence affects the country’s political affairs, and opposition figures have faced physical violence.
-Corruption in government persists, and media freedom is undermined by violence and intimidation of journalists.
-Executive and legislative interference in the courts remains a substantial problem, as does a lack of transparency and professionalism surrounding judicial proceedings.
+However, oligarchic influence affects the country’s political affairs, and opposition figures have faced violence and imprisonment.
+Corruption in government persists, and violence and intimidation of journalists undermines media freedom.
+Executive and legislative interference in the courts remains a substantial problem, as does lack of transparency and professionalism surrounding judicial proceedings.
 These negative patterns have all grown worse in recent years.

 Georgia